 #6.
 Growth-Oriented Entrepreneurs.
-Below, we share the story of ALLO Communications as a highgrowth entrepreneurial venture.
+Earlier in this section of our paper we shared the story of ALLO Communications as a high-growth entrepreneurial venture.
 The entire focus of Economic Gardening is to find and support Stage 2 High Growth (i.e., 10 to 99 employee) entrepreneurial ventures.
-For most rural communities, there are relatively few ALLO Communications that achieve breakout or high growth.
+For most rural communities there are relatively few ALLO Communications that achieve breakout or high growth.
 But in nearly every rural area there are significant numbers of what we call growth-oriented entrepreneurs.
 Typically, these are successful and larger Stage 1 (i.e., 2-9 employees) and smaller Stage 2 (e.g., 10 to 99 employees) ventures with the opportunity, capacity, and entrepreneurial motivation for growth.
 Many may not reach breakout or high growth, but they can create small corporate headquarters that reach external markets (e.g., contributing to the base economy and diversifying the area economy) and creating a wider range of career/job offerings important to people attraction, development, and retention.
 Explore this topic further in our paper, Growth-Oriented Entrepreneurs.